-Daily activities such as carrying a heavy purse or bag at ground level, pulling luggage, an overly aggressive dog on a leash, and even walking hands down when your supraspinatus is already aggravated will cause more irritation.
+You stress the supraspinatus and its related joints during activities that pull the joint apart.
+Daily activities such as carrying a heavy purse or bag over your shoulder, pulling luggage, walking an overly aggressive dog on a leash, and even just walking with your arms down at your sides when your supraspinatus is already aggravated, can cause discomfort.

+The supraspinatus is one of many shoulder joint muscles.
+Pain commonly associated with supraspinatus trigger point referral throughout the shoulder complex and can lead to limited range of motion in the shoulder joint.
 Sometimes it feels like a deep ache to the outer side of the shoulder.
-The popping noise heard from the shoulder joint might be because of tight trigger points in the supraspinatus.
+A popping noise heard from the shoulder joint might be because of trigger points in the supraspinatus.
 Even tennis elbow might be treatable with this muscle.

-This muscle is tricky to treat.
-First, because this muscle lies deep to the trapezius muscle it will be hard to generate therapeutic pressure using only fingers.
-If you choose to use your fingers, be careful with the repetitive use of your fingers can cause joint damage.
-The TP BuddieRx was created to prevent that.
+This muscle is tricky to treat for two reasons.
+First, because this muscle lies deep under the trapezius muscle it can be difficult to generate therapeutic pressure, especially if using only your fingers.
+Second, supraspinatus trigger points can be confused with the trapezius muscle trigger points, although treating both muscles is not a bad idea (especially if pain persists).
+If you choose to use your fingers, be careful since the repetitive use of your fingers can cause damage to the delicate joints of your hand.
+Especially after middle age, degenerative processes leave the hands more vulnerable to injury, and it is well known that injury can be a precursor to arthritis.
+The TP BuddieRx was created to prevent that while affording targeted release.